 The coefficients in Column (2) for the relative treatment effect on female recipients suggest that gender imbalances play a strong role in determining the impact of emergency CIC transfers.
 This disproves the hypothesis that positive transfer impacts are amplified for female beneficiaries.
 Before exploring this variation in results, several constraints must be acknowledged: 1) The majority of the coefficients in Column (2) lack statistical significance and therefore limit any conclusive generalizations.
 2) A natural limitation of this data is that it only tells us about treatment effects on the CIC economy.
 For every CIC-based outcome, there is a parallel outcome denominated in national currency whose relationship with the former remains unknown.
 Currently there exists little to no theory in this area; while this paper does not attempt to explain this relationship, it highlights a crucial point for further research.
-After 2 months, female beneficiaries experience a positive treatment effect on their wallet balance (\$85.18 or 91% lower than the treatment effect on males), a negative treatment effect on monthly CIC income, a negative treatment effect on monthly CIC expenditure, a negative treatment effect on males), a positive treatment effect on average trade size (\$3.89 or 62% lower than the treatment effect on males), a positive treatment effect on number of sales (2 units lower than treated males), a negative treatment effect on number of purchases, and a negative treatment effect on food and water expenditure.
+After 2 months, female beneficiaries experience a positive treatment effect on their wallet balance (\$85.18 or 91% lower than the treatment effect on males), a negative treatment effect on monthly CIC income, a negative treatment effect on monthly CIC expenditure, a negative treatment effect on marginal propensity to consume, a positive treatment effect on average trade size (\$3.89 or 62% lower than the treatment effect on males), a positive treatment effect on